oreopie/physics-aware-dl/README.md

 # A hydrology-aware DL model for runoff modeling
 [![DOI](https://zenodo.org/badge/241771877.svg)](https://zenodo.org/badge/latestdoi/241771877)

-The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***" (which has been submitted to a journal for peer-reviewing).
+The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***"  published in *Geophysical Research Letters*. [[link to paper]]()

 Please refer to the file `License.txt` for the license governing this code.

 If you use this repository in your work, please cite:

-**Jiang S., Zheng Y., and Solomatine D. (2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning.
-Unpublished work.**
+> **Jiang S., Zheng Y., and Solomatine D. (2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning. (accepted).**

 If you have any questions or suggestions with the code or find a bug, please let us know.
 Contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*